Trouble (Leona Lewis song): Promotion and live performances

 In a 24 August 2012 newsletter to fans about the upcoming release of "Trouble," it was announced that aspiring musicians and fans could produce their own remix for "Trouble" and win the chance to have their remix released along with the single.
 Lewis told fans, "I can't wait for you guys to start remixing 'Trouble'.
 It is such an important song to me and I know that you will put all your creative talents into it!
 I'm looking forward to hearing what you come up with and don't forget there are some great prizes to be won too!"
 Lewis and Fraser T Smith (co-producer and co-writer of the song) were amongst the judges for the shortlisted songs.
 Matty Graham won the competition, and his remix of "Trouble" was released alongside the original version as part of a Digital EP available exclusively to MyPlayDirect.com, Lewis' official music store.

 On 5 September 2012, Lewis uploaded her first live performance of "Trouble" to her official Vevo account.
 The acoustic performance was recorded live in a studio in just one take, and was filmed in black and white.
 The video features a stripped vocal performance set against a minimal cello and piano production.
 It is one of five such acoustic performances that Lewis recorded of songs from Glassheart in August 2012.
 Deekay from soul music website Soulculture.co.uk praised the acoustic performance, saying that while the original version "just about added up to the sum of its individually brilliant parts", the acoustic "[is] perhaps even better than the original".
 The reviewer praised Lewis' balance of "powerhouse vocals with the soul and emotion that her critics claim she lacks".

 A tour of local radio stations in the UK began on 17 September, lasting for four days and visiting six cities to promote both "Trouble" and Glassheart.
 Lewis performed "Trouble" live for the first time on ninth series of The X Factor, the same show which launched Lewis' career six years earlier.
 Music Week magazine was first to reveal that Lewis would be performing over the first live shows on 7 October, directly preceding the song's release.
-On 12 October 2012, Lewis performed "Trouble" live on Alan Carr: Chatty Man, and a day later reprised the performance during at set at G-A-Y nightclub in London.
+On 12 October 2012, Lewis performed "Trouble" live on Alan Carr: Chatty Man, and a day later reprised the performance during a set at G-A-Y nightclub in London.
 Internationally, Lewis took to the stage for second season finale of The Voice of Germany, where she performed "Trouble" as a duet with finalist Michael Lane.
 "Trouble" is performed as the eleventh song on the set list of Lewis' 2013 tour called the Glassheart Tour.